 The resolution concludes by saying the tribes “reject the state’s attempt to unlawfully and unilaterally terminate the Compact,” oppose changes to the existing fee structure, and rejects renegotiation of the existing model compact.

-Signing the resolution were Muscogee (Creek) Chief James Floyd, Cherokee Principal Chief Bill John Baker, Choctaw Chief Greg Batton, Chickasaw Gov. Bill Anoatubby and Seminole Chief Greg Chilcoat.
+Signing the resolution were Muscogee (Creek) Chief James Floyd, Cherokee Principal Chief Bill John Baker, Choctaw Chief Gary Batton, Chickasaw Gov. Bill Anoatubby and Seminole Chief Greg Chilcoat.

 WPX Energy's 260,000-square-foot tower will be built on the block of property where the old Spaghetti Warehouse was located.